 The result?
 Fewer and less complicated steps during changeover, making everything quicker, simpler and more accurate.

 Start using SMED in pharma production: Six steps

 A good example of SMED in practice is a NASCAR pit-stop.
-If you’ve ever seen a pit crew change four tyres in under 15 seconds then you get how meticulously organised the whole process is.
-Pit crews coordinate teams so that they work in parallel, they use standardised and optimised processes, and they do as much as they can in advance - so when they change those tyres, they change those tyres quickly.
+If you’ve ever seen a pit crew change four tyres in under 15 seconds then you get how meticulously organized the whole process is.
+Pit crews coordinate teams so that they work in parallel, they use standardized and optimized processes, and they do as much as they can in advance - so when they change those tyres, they change those tyres quickly.

 But these SMED methods can apply anywhere, and although the practice varies, implementation follows these six steps:

 - Study and observe the current changeover method.

 - Work out which tasks and activities are internal (can only happen when the process is idle) and which are external (can be performed while production is running or once the next batch has begun).

 - Work out which internal activities can be changed to external activities, and shift them over.